hlissner/evil-snipe/README.md

 * `evil-snipe-repeat-scope` (default: `whole-line`) Scope while _repeating_ searches with `evil-snipe-repeat` or `evil-snipe-repeat-reverse`.
 * `evil-snipe-spillover-scope` (default: `nil`) Scope to expand to when a snipe fails.
-Only useful if set to the same or broader scope than `evil-snipe-scope`.
+Only useful if set to a broader scope than `evil-snipe-scope`.

 These are the possible settings: